rajatm29/YoutubeView/README.md

-# Recreating Youtube using Kotlin
+# Recreating Youtube with Kotlin

 Small proof of using Kotlin to make Youtube on Android OS